mehdias63/Base-apparel-coming-soon-master/README.md

-# Frontend Mentor - Recipe page
+# Frontend Mentor - Base Apparel coming soon page

-This is a solution to the [Recipe page component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/recipe-page-KiTsR8QQKm).
+This is a solution to the [Base Apparel coming soon page component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/base-apparel-coming-soon-page-5d46b47f8db8a7063f9331a0).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents